 As discussed above, NI Holdings and its actuary utilize historical patterns to provide an accurate estimate of what will take place in the future.
 Should we experience a change in reporting time (claims are slower to be reported than in the past), we or our actuary may underestimate the anticipated number of future claims, which could cause us and our actuary to underestimate the ultimate loss we may experience.
-A lag in reporting may be caused by changes in how claims are reported (online vs. through company personnel), the type of business or lines of business the company is writing, the company's distribution system (direct writer, independent agent, or captive agent), and the geographic area where the company chooses to insure risk.
+A lag in reporting may be caused by changes in how claims are reported (online vs. through company personnel), the type of business or lines of business the Company is writing, the Company's distribution system (direct writer, independent agent, or captive agent), and the geographic area where the Company chooses to insure risk.

-Due to the inherent uncertainty underlying loss reserve estimates, final resolution of the estimated liability for losses and LAE may be higher or lower than the related loss reserves at the reporting date.
+Due to the inherent uncertainty underlying loss reserve estimates, final resolution of the estimated liability for unpaid losses and LAE may be higher or lower than the related loss reserves at the reporting date.
 Therefore, actual paid losses, as claims are settled in the future, may be materially higher or lower in amount than current loss reserves.
-NI Holdings reflects adjustments to loss reserves in the results of operations during the period in which the estimates are changed.
+NI Holdings reflects adjustments to the liability for unpaid losses and LAE in the results of operations during the period in which the estimates are changed.

-NI Holdings' reserves for unpaid losses and LAE are summarized below (dollars in thousands):
+NI Holdings' liabilities for unpaid losses and LAE are summarized below (dollars in thousands):

-ľ March 31, 2017 De cember 31, 2016
+J une 30, 2017 Dec ember 31, 2016

-Case reserves \$ 45,261 \$ 42,081
+Case reserves \$ 61,913 \$ 42,081

-IBNR reserves 3,252 10,359
+IBNR reserves 314 10,359

-Net unpaid loss and LAE 48,513 52,440
+Net unpaid losses and LAE 62,227 52,440

-Reinsurance recoverable on unpaid loss and LAE 8,983 7,192
+Reinsurance recoverables on losses 10,392 7,192

-Reserves for unpaid loss and LAE \$ 57,496 \$ 59,632
+Liability for unpaid losses and LAE \$ 72,619 \$ 59,632

-The Company's actuary is required to exercise a considerable degree of judgment in the evaluation of all of these and other factors in the analysis of NI Holdings' loss and LAE reserves and the related range of anticipated losses.
+The Company's actuary is required to exercise a considerable degree of judgment in the evaluation of all of these and other factors in the analysis of NI Holdings' liability for unpaid losses and LAE and the related range of anticipated losses.
 The method of determining the loss reserves has not changed and the reserve generated by the actuary is consistent with the observed development of NI Holdings' loss reserves over the last few years.

-The variability in establishing loss reserves arises primarily because specific losses may not be known and reported for some period and the ultimate losses paid and LAE incurred with respect to known losses may be larger than currently estimated.
+The variability in establishing loss reserves arises primarily because specific losses may not be known and reported for some period and the ultimate losses paid and LAE incurred with respect to known losses may be larger or smaller than currently estimated.
 In addition, we continue to process claims from losses incurred from policy years more than ten years ago.
 The ultimate frequency or severity of these claims can be very different than the assumptions NI Holdings used in its estimation of ultimate reserves for these exposures.

-Specifically, the following factors could impact the frequency and severity of claims, and therefore, the ultimate amount of losses and LAE paid:
+Specifically, the following factors could also impact the frequency and severity of claims, and therefore, the ultimate amount of losses and LAE paid:

-- · The rate of increase in labor costs and healthcare costs that underlie insured risks; - · Changes in costs of building materials; - Changes in commodity prices for insured crops; and - · Impact of changes in laws, regulations or judicial decisions.
+- The rate of increase in labor costs and healthcare costs that underlie insured risks; - · Changes in costs of building materials; - · Changes in commodity prices for insured crops; and - · Impact of changes in laws, regulations or judicial decisions.

-The estimation process for determining the liability for unpaid losses and LAE inherently results in adjustments each year for claims incurred (but not paid) in preceding years.
-Negative amounts reported for claims incurred related to prior years are a result of claims being settled or resolved for amounts less than originally estimated (favorable development).
-Positive amounts reported for claims incurred related to prior years are a result of claims being settled or resolved for amounts greater than originally estimated (adverse development).
+The estimation process for determining the liability for unpaid losses and LAE inherently results in adjustments each quarter for claims incurred (but not paid) in preceding periods.
+Negative amounts reported for claims incurred related to prior periods are a result of claims being settled or resolved for amounts less than originally estimated (favorable development).
+Positive amounts reported for claims incurred related to prior periods are a result of claims being settled or resolved for amounts greater than originally estimated (adverse development).